robin-rpr/calos/doc/clearly-image.rst

 The storage directory can reside on any single filesystem (i.e., it cannot be split across multiple filesystems).
 However, it contains lots of small files and metadata traffic can be intense.
-For example, the Charliecloud test suite uses approximately 400,000 files and directories in the storage directory as of this writing.
+For example, the Clearly test suite uses approximately 400,000 files and directories in the storage directory as of this writing.
 Place it on a filesystem appropriate for this; tmpfs’es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is